antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 2-13: R2 Genome Browser with mean methylation score by gene index**](_static/images/Methylation/fig2-13b.png)

-Now, if the user is interested in investigating certain probes from the dataset, the next steps could be done additionally. (marked in red in Figure 2-13)
+Now, if the user is interested in investigating certain probes from the dataset, the next steps could be done additionally (marked in red in Figure 2-13).

 **6-1** Hovering over one of the probes, a message box shows the information regarding the selected probe. ("ilmnhm450" in Figure 2-13).
 Filtering by the information of the message box, three CpGs within the promoter of the gene and isoform of interest are selected ("cg08418978", "cg22122715" at the left purple arrow, "cg25032595" at the blue arrow) by clicking the check-boxes on "Select reporters" table.
 As shown with marked color-arrows in Figure 2-13, the probes are observed both as a dot and as a block.
 Click "Next" to proceed.